Bricktech2000/Ban-Tracker/ideas.md

-# Ban Tracker
+# User Tracker

 ## ideas

-- create an aggressive ban tracker
+- create an aggressive user tracker
 - assumption: when trying to escape a ban, most people will try only one measure at a time:
   - use a VPN
   - clear browsing data